 Maintaining adequate reserves is key to the County's ability to deal with potential emergencies and unforeseen events such as commodity price hikes, unanticipated dips in revenues, or a natural disaster.
 Having an adequate reserve also demonstrates stability to the financial markets.
-As Pinellas has the lowest general revenue debt of any major Florida county, this stability enhances our ability to raise capital through bonding at a lower cost if required in the future.
+As Pinellas has no general revenue debt, this stability enhances our ability to raise capital through bonding at a lower cost if required in the future.

-The FY19 General Fund adopted budget included reserves of \$95.5M, or 15.3% of total revenues, which is consistent with the BCC policy target of 15.0%.
+The FY20 General Fund adopted budget included reserves of \$105.9M, or 16.6% of total revenues, which is consistent with the BCC policy target of 15.0%.
 The components of the General Fund reserves are Contingency, Encumbered Contracts, and Cash Flow /Disaster Response.